Field theories of active particle systems and their entropy production: #1

-\seclabel{N_interacting_indistinguishable_particle_extPot} The example of a drift-diffusion particle in an external potential has been introduced in \SMref{simplified_notation}, in particular \Eref{entropyProductionDensity_distinguishable_non-interacting_example}: An example for $g$ is shown in \Eref{example_g_i}, $\gdot$ in \Eref{gdot_example}, $f$ in \Eref{f_example}, $\fdot$ in \Eref{fdot_example}, $h$ in \Eref{h_example_compact} and $\hdot$ in \Eref{hdot_example}.
+\toasubsubsection{Example: Entropy production of \texorpdfstring{$N$}{N} pair-interacting indistinguishable particles in an external potential} \seclabel{N_interacting_indistinguishable_particle_extPot} The example of a drift-diffusion particle in an external potential has been introduced in \APref{simplified_notation}, in particular \Eref{entropyProductionDensity_distinguishable_non-interacting_example}: An example for $g$ is shown in \Eref{example_g_i}, $\gdot$ in \Eref{gdot_example}, $f$ in \Eref{f_example}, $\fdot$ in \Eref{fdot_example}, $h$ in \Eref{h_example_compact} and $\hdot$ in \Eref{hdot_example}.
 We will use those for $\entropyProductionDensity^{(1,2,3)}$, \Erefs{def_entropyProductionDensities_indistinguishable}, in \Erefs{entropyProduction_interacting_indistinguishable_final2}.
 The local entropy production $\entropyProductionDensity^{(1)}_1$ is given by \Erefs{entropyProductionDensity_distinguishable_non-interacting_example} with the same velocity and diffusion for all particles,

 which is due to self-propulsion with velocity $\vecDrift$ in the external potential $\extPot(\xvec)$, while $\entropyProductionDensity^{(2)}_2$ from \Eref{def_entropyProductionDensities_indistinguishable_2} is, using \Eref{fdot_example} and \eref{hdot_example_trawler_final},